 If your student’s going to be here for a few years, wouldn’t it be nice to know more about the city they’ll call home?
 The Museum of Boulder tells Boulder’s story with fascinating multimedia exhibits.
 The museum has spacious galleries, a maker's workshop and a rooftop that's perfect for photo ops in front of the Flatirons.

 How a hand-carved, hand-painted and hand-assembled Persian teahouse ended up in Boulder is quite the story (read it here).
 You can visit Boulder Dushanbe Teahouse and enjoy a cup of tea — one of dozens of varieties they serve, sourced with care from across the globe.
 A nice, big, shady patio beside Central Park makes this a great place to dine outside.

 Public Art Walking Tour

-This easy, scenic walking tour will take you on a leisurely stroll down Pearl Street, along Boulder Creek, and back to Pearl in a pleasant loop that should take about an hour, depending on how long you stop to admire the artwork.
+This easy, scenic walking tour will take you on a leisurely stroll down Pearl Street in a pleasant loop that should take about an hour, depending on how long you stop to admire the artwork.
 Boulder’s collection of murals is also constantly expanding, no surprise in America's fifth most vibrant arts community.